 The Patient Care Department also has changes in the new curricular structure.
 Students will enroll in Vision Screenings commencing the spring term of the first year.
 In addition, clinical clerkships have been added to the second year program.
-Clinical clerkships consist of student observations in third and fourth year interns
+Clinical clerkships consist of student observations in third and fourth year interns clinical rotations to observe intern/patient, doctor/patient and intern/doctor interactions.
+As students become more proficient in primary eye care procedure, they will be allowed to have limited participation in the examination.

 The fourth year clinical program consists of a total of 25 credits, to be completed before the graduation date.
 It will be required of all fourth year clinic interns to provide primary eye care at the School main clinic and the in-house satellite clinics, as well as providing care in the School's secondary care clinics.
-In addition, they must complete part of their clinical education at IAUSO approved external clinic sites.
+In addition, they must complete part of their clinical education at IAUPRSO approved external clinic sites.
 These sites encompass all types of clinic practice scenarios; hospitals, private single and group optometric offices, ophthalmology offices, and optometric practices that provide secondary, specialized optometric service such as vision therapy, low vision, and specialty contact lenses.